Pre-workout supplements are hugely popular in fitness circles. But the pre-workout supplement topic is also a bit misunderstood.

 If your supplement is packed with a lot of caffeine, you may want to tone down how often you take it (or switch to a stim-free alternative).
 You should also pay attention to your body, and if you start feeling any adverse effects that could be related to long-term overuse of caffeine (such as tremors, heart palpitations, trouble sleeping or anxiety), think about changing it up.

-Pre-workouts generally last around 2 hours on average.
+The effects of pre-workout generally lasts around 2 hours.
 However, the duration can differ greatly depending on the ingredients, dosage, and personal characteristics, such as your tolerance to caffeine and body weight.

 Different effects may also last longer or shorter than others.
 It’s not as if a pre-workout completely kicks in and wears off at once.